CSCfi/hpc-containers/index.md

 We can add executables to path (the `$PATH` environment variable) in few different ways.
 We can create a symbolic link to `/usr/local/bin` which is on the path by default.
 Alternatively, you can prepend the directory of the executable to path manually in the environment block.

+Shell commands at build time are executed with `/bin/sh`.

 We can define containers using a definition file.
 For example, we could have Apptainer definition file named `app.def` as follows: